 What’s Old Is New Again

 The summer sun beats down on the Wyoming rocks.
 Bonnie Finney holds a large slab on its edge.
-She hammers a small wedge into the rock.
-A crevice spreads like a smile.
-Then the crevice opens.
-The slab pops open like a book.
+A bead of sweat rolls down her forehead.
+The rock is heavy, but she knows it’s special even before she splits it open.
+Tap.
+Tap.
+Tap.
+She hammers a small wedge into the rock and a crevice begins to spread like a smile.
+Tap.
+Tap.
+Tap.
+The crevice opens up and the slab pops open like a book.

-Inside is a 50‑million-year-old bat fossil.
-It doesn’t look like any bat she's ever seen before.
-It’s larger than normal.
-It has a claw on each of its fingers instead of just one or two.
-More than 10 years later, scientists agree that this bat is from a long‑extinct species.
-It wasn’t new, but it was new to modern science.
-It was named Finney’s bat.
+Inside is a 50‑million‑year‑old bat fossil.
+Finney knows it doesn’t look like any bat she’s ever seen before.
+It’s larger than normal for a bat, and it has a claw on each of its fingers instead of just one or two.
+More than 10 years later, scientists finally agree that this bat is from a species that had never before been seen.
+The species was long extinct.
+It certainly wasn’t a new species, but it was new to modern science.
+It is named Finney’s bat.

-Heat rises up from the Moroccan sands.
-Ingo Rechenberg, a scientist from Germany, looks around at the dunes.
-Nothing is moving except the heat waves.
+in waves.
+Ingo Rechenberg, a scientist from Germany, trudges to the crest of a sand dune.
+He looks around at the endless sea of dunes.
+Nothing is moving except the heat waves shimmering upward.
 He squints in the sunlight and spots a small spider.

-Rechenberg had never seen a spider move in this way.
-Neither had anyone else.
-It was a new species, now known as Cebrennus rechenbergi, the Moroccan flic‑flac spider.
+Rechenberg had never seen an animal move in this way.
+It turns out that neither had anyone else.
+The spider was a new species, now known as Cebrennus rechenbergi , the Moroccan flic‑flac spider.

 Boy, Oh Boy!

-When it comes to jellyfish, there are bell‑shaped and box‑shaped jellies.
-Bell‑shaped jellies move at the whim of the currents and wind.
-Box jellies can steer their bodies.
+When it comes to jellyfish, there are bell‑shaped jellies and box‑shaped jellies.
+Most are bell‑shaped, which move at the whim of the currents and wind.
+Box jellies have the ability to see and steer their bodies.
 Many of them are poisonous.

 The Bonaire banded box jelly (Tamoya ohboya) is no exception.
-With its toxic warts and stingers, this jelly was spotted by at least 50 swimmers in 1989.
-It was given a nickname, but wasn’t officially named until 2011.
-A teacher named it.
-Ohboya refers to “Oh, boy!”.
-That’s for the expression you might use when you first see it.
+Dotted with toxic warts and stingers, this jelly had been spotted by at least 50 swimmers in 1989.
+It was even given a nickname, but wasn’t officially described and named until 2011.

+Many new species are discovered accidentally by ordinary people.
 Anyone can study the world around them and notice things.
 It’s called citizen science.
-Information a person collects can be sent to scientists.
-It’s valuable material and can make a big difference in studying the huge variety of biodiversity on Earth.
+Information they collect can be sent in to scientists.
+It’s valuable material and can make a big difference in exploring and discovering the huge variety of biodiversity on Earth.

-Earth is faced with pollution and climate change.
+Our Earth is faced with pollution, climate change, and deforestation.
 The environment is changing rapidly.
+We risk losing species to extinction every day before we even get a chance to meet and study them.
 From adapting to the environment to fighting disease, there is much to learn from new species.
 Discovering and studying new species is vital now more than ever.